The Pacific War Online Encyclopedia

 I'll never forget it!
 One minute we were too limp with malaria to crawl out of our foxholes; the next we were running around whooping like kids.

-His leadership during the Guadalcanal campaign was probably his greatest contribution to the Allied victory.
+His leadership during the Guadalcanal campaign was probably Halsey's greatest contribution to the Allied victory.

 By June 1944 Rabaul had been isolated and neutralized and the South Pacific Area was rapidly becoming a secondary theater.
 By this time, Halsey had become the darling of the press, who nicknamed him "Bull."
 (His friends always called him "Bill.")
 It was unthinkable that he should simply fade away.
 Nimitz recognized this fact, but he wanted Spruance to lead the Big Blue Fleet (as it was informally called) of fast carriers and battleships now coming off the ways of the nation's shipyards.
 Nimitz came up with a compromise that might never have worked had not Halsey and Spruance been close friends: The two men alternated command of the Big Blue Fleet.
 It was designated as 3 Fleet when Halsey was in command and as 5 Fleet when Spruance commanded.
 This command arrangement allowed one commander and his staff to carry out combat operations while the other commander and his staff was ashore planning the next operation in meticulous detail.
 Halsey continued in command of 3 Fleet for the remainder of the war.